CheesyPotato/Rivals-Replay-Organizer/README.md

 Automatically create zips of match sets to avoid the hassle of going through your replay folder and finding the right matches to send to a stream!

 Tags player names, dates, and game numbers.

+PM me any bugs/suggestions on Github or at Discord: CheesyPotato#5378